astoeckel/wireless_doorbell/README.md

 # Wireless Doorbell
-**Wireless doorbell transmitter (and Raspberry Pi AVR prototyping HAT)**
+**A hopelessly overengineered wireless doorbell transmitter (and Raspberry Pi AVR prototyping HAT)**

 ![Screenshot of the PCB in KiCAD](doc/pcb.png)

 > **Warning**
 > This project is provided as-is and likely not of use to anyone else; at least not without modifications.
+Note that:
+> 1. The PCB (especially the AC supply) was designed for parts the author had lying around.
+Many of these parts may be obsolete.
+> 2. This project solves a very niche problem.
+> 3. The firmware uses plain-text wireless transmission without encryption or signatures.
+This is fine for the author's use case, where all an adversary can accomplish is to wirelessly ring the doorbell.
+A sneaky hacker could of course just press the doorbell button on the street to the same effect.
+>
-> **The author of this repository takes no responsibility for any damage resulting from the electronic devices described here.**
+> **The author of this repository takes no responsibility for any damage resulting from using the electronic devices described here.**
 > **You are responsible for making sure that operating these devices meets all relevant regulatory requirements in your region.**

-This repository contains the PCB and Firmware for a Si4463-based (HopeRF RFM26W) wireless doorbell operating in the 433 MHz ISM band.
+This repository contains the PCB and Firmware for a Si4463-based (on a HopeRF RFM26W module) wireless doorbell operating on the 433 MHz ISM band.
+The Si4463 is controlled using an ATmega168 µC (the project requires about 6kiB of flash memory).

-Doorbell button presses are transmitted wirelessly from one PCB to the same PCB serving as a RaspberryPi hat.
+Doorbell button presses are transmitted wirelessly between two of these PCBs.
-Here the button press events are forwarded to [OpenHAB](https://www.openhab.org/) (via SerialBridge), where they trigger all SIP phones in the house to ring via [FemtoSIP](https://github.com/astoeckel/femtosip).
+One of the PCBs serves as a Raspberry Pi HAT, where button press events are forwarded via UART to [OpenHAB](https://www.openhab.org/) (using [Serial Bridge and Serial Device](https://www.openhab.org/addons/bindings/serial/)).
+In turn, OpenHAB has a rule that causes all SIP phones in the house to ring via [FemtoSIP](https://github.com/astoeckel/femtosip).

-The left side of the PCB is a Raspberry Pi compatible AVR Microcontroller hat with Arduino-compatible pin headers and space for the HopeRF RFM26W module (for the ATmega168/ATMega328 family).
+The left side of the PCB is a Raspberry Pi compatible AVR Microcontroller HAT (for the ATmega168/ATMega328 family) with Arduino-compatible pin headers and space for the HopeRF RFM26W module (note that this module seems to be obsolete).
-The right side of the PCB is an low-voltage AC power supply with 50 Hz pulse extraction; the The right side of the PCB is designed to be sawed off if not in use.
+The right side of the PCB is an low-voltage AC power supply with 50 Hz pulse extraction and is designed to be sawed off if not in use.

-Since PCB prototyping services often produce at least 5-10 PCBs, the PCB was designed with some versatility in mind,
+Since PCB prototyping services often produce at least 5-10 PCBs, the PCB was designed with some versatility in mind.
+Correspondingly, it has far more pin headers as necessary.

 ## Overview